Anesthesia equipment

 - Ancient equipment used to cause pain (yes, it is weird)

-- Leonardo Da Vinci may have invented the first breathing system with valves 500 years ago
+- Leonardo da Vinci invented breathing systems 500 years ago!

 Funny stuff